bacontime/blog-mirror/_drafts/chocolate.md

 You could eat literally nothing but dark chocolate and the lead intake still wouldn't be a concern.

-For very young children, occasional chocolate intake is completely safe, but and only a diet consisting *entirely* of dark

-however, things are a bit less clear-cut.
 Read on for details.